Stay of Final Judgment While Appealing Family Court Cases

 If no part of a family law judgment can be automatically stayed, can the trial judge, in his or her discretion, choose to issue a stay?
 In theory, yes, but it is difficult to envision a scenario where this would happen.

 Decisions involving time-sharing and parenting are based on present realities, not future projections.
 To allow a stay of a custody decision, merely because the losing parent filed a notice of appeal and a motion to stay, would defeat what was already determined to be in the child’s current best interests.

 Although not considered as important as children, equitable distribution judgments are also subject to the divided assets’ current values.
 Assets may rise and fall in value while the appellate process unfolds.
 Just as importantly, many family law litigants cannot afford to post a bond that equals the value of the contested asset plus twice the statutory interest rate.

-In short, stays of the execution of family law judgments are highly unlikely to succeed in Florida, as unlikely as snow flakes on that state.
+In short, stays of the execution of family law judgments are highly unlikely to succeed in Florida; as unlikely as falling snow flakes.

 How AAA Family Law Can Help You

 If you have any questions at all about appealing your family law judgment, I encourage you to call AAA Family Law at (407) 260-6001, and schedule an initial consultation.
 At the consultation (a) I will listen to your explanation of your case and your reasons to consider appealing it (b) I will give you my lawyer's opinion regarding the likelihood of a successful appeal (sometimes subject to later modification after additional research) and (c) I will quote you an attorney retainer fee that will be a flat rate for the total of the serve, not an hourly rate whose to total you cannot predict.

 Our retainer fees for family law appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity.
 For non-final orders they are between $2,400 and $4,800.
 See Family Lawyer Retainer Fees for more information.